 Salary Rankings And Facts

 Programs and Degrees

-Here are the most common degrees for becoming a Judge. a PhD or Professional is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.
+Here are the most common degrees for becoming a Judge. a is usually recommended and specifically a degree or coursework that prepares you for the particular field, see below.

 - 91% Doctorate